-The Hitachi ID Management Suite is an integrated solution for identity administration and governance.
-It is designed to streamline and secure the management of identities, security entitlements and credentials across every system in the enterprise.
+The Hitachi ID Management Suite is an integrated solution for identity administration and access governance.
+It streamlines and secures the management of identities, security entitlements and credentials across systems and applications.
 Organizations deploy the Hitachi ID Management Suite to strengthen controls, meet regulatory and audit requirements, improve IT service and reduce IT operating cost.

 The Hitachi ID Management Suite is designed to efficiently create, manage and deactivate user objects, identity attributes and security entitlements across systems and applications in medium to large organizations.
 This is done using a combination of automation and self-service: